 I think, maybe because many people believe it is the safest ice cream for a baby or a toddler to consume.
 Not sure!
 Can’t find any study on Vanilla Ice Cream consumption.
 Interesting and bizarre!

 My adventure, helpers, and testers

-Sometimes early last year I purchased my first ice cream maker and had been using it a lot.
-I have tried many recipes; some were flaps and others successful.
+Sometimes ago, I purchased my first ice cream maker and used it a lot.
+I have tried many recipes; some were flaps, and others were successful.
 I started out making a basic vanilla ice cream found in the recipe booklet that came with the ice cream maker.